ftchirou/blink/README.md

 # Blink Programming Language

 Blink is a tiny programming language whose sole purpose is to learn how to design and implement a programming language.
 Blink is an interpreted class-based, object-oriented programming language featuring a strong static type system.
-Its syntax and semantics are inspired by the programming languages Scala, Clojure and Kotlin.
+Its syntax and semantics are inspired by the programming languages [Scala](https://en.wikipedia.org/wiki/Scala_(programming_language)), [Clojure](https://en.wikipedia.org/wiki/Clojure), [Kotlin](https://en.wikipedia.org/wiki/Kotlin_(programming_language)) and [Rust](https://en.wikipedia.org/wiki/Rust_(programming_language)).

 This repository contains the tokenizer, the parser, the type checker, the interpreter and the standard library.